-3.2.4 Easy Game- Evolving Genius
+3.2.4 Customized game levels

 In the early days of computer chess, it was an exciting experience for the human player to play against a computer.
 The programmes were tactically very strong, but defeatable for experienced club players.
 This has changed permanently when playing against modern chess engines, because the modern engines are almost impossible to defeat even for top players.